 2.7.
 Cleaning explants

 After each use, implants were cleaned using a previously described method [25].
 A 1:1000 dilution of micro-90 cleaning solution (Andwin Scientific, Schaumberg, IL, USA) and reagent grade water was created.
 Used implants were placed into the solution and sonicated for 30s.
 The solution was removed, and more reagent grade water was added until the implants were covered.
 They were sonicated again for 30s.
-This process was repeated until there was no evidence of soap remaining.
+This process was repeated until no more bubbles appeared to confirm micro-90 solution was properly washed away.
 Implants were then removed, dried and autoclaved.
+These cleaned implants were imaged with SEM to confirm the efficacy of cleaning procedure and the images are included as supplementary data (Figure S2 and S3).
+Furthermore, we confirmed the absence of any organic or soap-like materials after cleaning process using Raman spectroscopy (Supplementary Figure S4).
+Raman spectroscopy has been previously used to identify soap residues on surfaces which show distinct peaks [26].

 2.8.
 Quantification